Personal Service Settings Inspection Reports

 |

-Manicure and Pedicure Services |
+Manicure and pedicure services |

 What is a manicure and a pedicure?Manicures are cosmetic treatments meant to improve the appearance of fingernails and hands.
 They may include filing, cuticle care/trimming, shaping, hand massage, applying polish or paraffin wax treatments.
 What are my health risks?Instruments and equipment used for manicures and pedicures can become contaminated with blood or body fluids that carry disease- causing micro-organisms such as hepatitis B, hepatitis C and HIV or other infectious agents, such as bacteria or fungi.
 Fungal and bacterial infections can appear as discolorations in the nail that spread toward the cuticle and cause pain, redness, itching and pus around the nail area.
 Foot baths have been linked to outbreaks of skin infections, caused by mycobacteria.
 Know before you goLearn more about what to look for in a specific service before and during your appointment by reviewing the following factsheet: